 There is no need to panic yet, though, since mainstream adoption is still some time away, said Rick Howard, CSO of Palo Alto Networks.
 “That is not to say that it will not be an impactful technology when it arrives and we will not see interesting things from that research area before then, but for Quantum Computing to be widespread, we have some time,” he said.

-At its most basic, quantum computing uses the principle that a quantum particle can be in more than one state at a time—like light, which can behave as matter or energy.
+What is quantum computing?
+At its most basic, it uses the principle that a quantum particle can be in more than one state at a time—like light, which can behave as matter or energy.
 By manipulating those states, a programmer can use qubits to transmit information in ways binary code can’t.
 Rather than be either 1 or 0, as a binary bit, it can be various combinations at the same time.

 The speed and flexibility that quantum computing allows will put automated functions previously unavailable within reach.
 Quantum computers can build computer simulations of far more complex molecules than is currently feasible, so pharmaceutical manufacturers will be able to test new drugs without long, expensive human trials.
 Automated systems would respond in almost lifelike manner, even connect remotely with computer systems without needing an Internet connection.

 “Quantum computing will theoretically be able to solve a class of problems that have heretofore been unsolvable” with today’s processing capability, said Howard.
 “With a quantum computer, we could theoretically reduce the number of steps to solving a problem from say, one million steps, to say, one thousand steps.
 That is a giant improvement and will most likely be used for problems that have to sift through large data sets.”

 “This may all sound well and good, except for the fact that internet security is for the most part predicated on the following assumption: it is hard to factor large numbers into their prime components,” said Alex Costas, software engineer of Schellman & Co., an IT audit company.